outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

   ### Joke
     - definition:

       - silly divergence in expectations

+        - "a Mexican and a Jew walk into a bar.
+The Jew asks the Mexican if he's going to order a margarita.
+"What you think all Mexicans drink margaritas, ese?"
+They start fighting, and the Jew accidentally lands a punch on the Mexican, who bleeds a clear liquid that catches fire from a nearby drink.
+"Ay!
+Dios mio!" squealed the Mexican.
+"Watch your fists, holmes - don't you know Mexicans bleed tequila, wey?
+Not next to the flaming jello shots, amigo!"
+          - the expectation is that the joke will imply the Jew was being racist, but it ends up implying the opposite of that expectation
+          - another layer of comedy comes from the idea of a Jew being the oppressor of another race, which has some historical context lending silliness to that implication

       - levels of silliness:
         - factual (definitely real): cats hate mice